Ibn Battuta: Indian subcontinent

 Ibn Battuta took on his duties as a judge with keenness and strived to transform local practices to conform to a stricter application of Muslim law.
 He commanded that men who did not attend Friday prayer be publicly whipped, and that robbers' right hand be cut off.
 He forbade women from being topless in public, which had previously been the custom.
-However, these and other strict judgments began to antagonize the island nation's rulers, and involved him in power struggles and political intrigues.
+However, these and other strict judgements began to antagonise the island nation's rulers, and involved him in power struggles and political intrigues.
 Ibn Battuta resigned from his job as chief qadi, although in all likelihood it was inevitable that he would have been dismissed.

 Throughout his travels, Ibn Battuta kept close company with women, usually taking a wife whenever he stopped for any length of time at one place, and then divorcing her when he moved on.
 While in the Maldives, Ibn Battuta took four wives.
 In his Travels he wrote that in the Maldives the effect of small dowries and female non-mobility combined to, in effect, make a marriage a convenient temporary arrangement for visiting male travellers and sailors.

 From the Maldives, he carried on to Sri Lanka and visited Sri Pada and Tenavaram temple.
 Ibn Battuta's ship almost sank on embarking from Sri Lanka, only for the vessel that came to his rescue to suffer an attack by pirates.
 Stranded onshore, he worked his way back to the Madurai kingdom in India.
 Here he spent some time in the court of the short-lived Madurai Sultanate under Ghiyas-ud-Din Muhammad Damghani, from where he returned to the Maldives and boarded a Chinese junk, still intending to reach China and take up his ambassadorial post.

 He reached the port of Chittagong in modern-day Bangladesh intending to travel to Sylhet to meet Shah Jalal, who became so renowned that Ibn Battuta, then in Chittagong, made a one-month journey through the mountains of Kamaru near Sylhet to meet him.
 On his way to Sylhet, Ibn Battuta was greeted by several of Shah Jalal's disciples who had come to assist him on his journey many days before he had arrived.
 At the meeting in 1345 CE, Ibn Battuta noted that Shah Jalal was tall and lean, fair in complexion and lived by the mosque in a cave, where his only item of value was a goat he kept for milk, butter, and yogurt.
 He observed that the companions of the Shah Jalal were foreign and known for their strength and bravery.
 He also mentions that many people would visit the Shah to seek guidance.
 Ibn Battuta went further north into Assam, then turned around and continued with his original plan.